 1 HUC-12 subwatersheds, where the percent gene sequence match of a sample to a known source of fecal waste exceeds 10% or 20% are highlighted in bold font.
 These are HUC-12 subwatersheds with good evidence that grazer fecal waste has been discharged in amounts requiring further monitoring and/or control.

-Grazer fecal waste analyzed using PhyloChip

 Table 4.8 Bacteria DNA sequences – Bird Fecal Waste